preservim/vim-colors-pencil/README.markdown

 ## Differences

 Most notably, the ‘#’ heading text is shaded blue.
-This is to compensate for the lack of a visual cue found in iA Writer where the heading indicators are inside the left margin.
+This compensates for the lack of a visual cue found in iA Writer where the heading indicators are inside the left margin.
 Here we use color instead.

 ## Font choices